 Abel Stowell of Worcester, Massachusetts.
+A tall clock.

 This is a well proportioned country case which features a number of decorative construction details.

 The case is constructed in cherry and currently retains an older surface that has been rubbed down.
 The wood selected has an active grain pattern for cherry.
 Cherry is typically a straight grain wood.
 Here is is figured with swirls and flowing lines.
 The coloring is warm and inviting.
 This case stands on four lovely applied ogee bracket feet.
 They are constructed on a smaller scale and are applied to the bottom of the case.
 A double stepped molding aides the transition to the base.
 The front panel of which is cross banded in mahogany.
 The waist section is long.
 It is fitted with a large tombstone shaped waist door that is trimmed with a simple molded edge.
 This door is also cross banded with a narrow mahogany boarder.
 It opens to allow one access to the tin can weights and the brass framed pendulum bob.
 The bob is supported by a wooden rod.
 The sides of the waist feature long fluted quarter columns.
 Both of these terminate in turned wooden quarter capitals.
 The bonnet features a molded arch.
 This supports a New England style pierced and open fret work pattern.
 Three fluted chimneys or finial plinths support the three brass finials.
 Fully turned and fluted free standing bonnet columns terminating in turned brass capitals flank the bonnet door.
 This arched door is fitted with glass and opens to access the painted dial.